CupKido/Hokku-Discord-Bots/README.md

   In addition, observers can be added to loggers with the "add_log_observer" method of "ILogger", that receives:
   * logtype : log_type
   * callback : function

+  ### Using commands

+  The framework also uses its own decorator for adding commands, that uses discord's library's decorator, but adds some additional functionality.

+  The way you now add commands:

+  On the __init__ function, you first call the BotFeature's __init__ and then declare async functions using the "feature_command" decorator of the BotFeature class, such as   in this case:

+    class example_feature(BotFeature):
+        def __init__(self, bot):
+            super().__init__(bot)
+            @self.feature_command(name='ping', description='replies with pong')
+            async def <function_name>(interaction : discord.Interaction):
+                interaction.response.send_message('pong', ephemeral=True)

+  The feature_command decorator allows us to add functionalities such as:

+  * limiting guilds per feature, by setting the BotFeature.GUILDS_ATTR_NAME attribute, example on [BotFeatures attributes](#BotFeatures-attributes).
+  * calling the on_before_any_command and on_after_any_command events, that allow us to make features that relate to bot managment, such as the access_block_feature feature

   ### Existing features:
   * room opening - lets you to have a dynamic server